clee1107/RapidID/README.md

 # RapidID (RID)

-Purpose of this module is to simplify modifying extended Active Directory (AD) attributes created and used by Identity Automations Raapid Identity Suite.
+Purpose of this module is to simplify modifying extended Active Directory (AD) attributes created and used by Identity Automations Rapid Identity Suite.

 Azure Dev Ops Project: [RapidID](https://dev.azure.com/chrislee1107/RapidID)